pudding-fox/FoxTunes/README.md

 * DSD - Required for DSD direct.
 * DTS - Play .dts multi channel format.
 * DirectSound - Use standard windows audio session for output.
+* Encoder - A converter with various output formats.
+  * Can rip CDs with the CD plugin.
+  * Can up/down sample rate/depth with the Resampler plugin.
 * Javascript - Use JS for scriptable elements.
 * Logging - Use Log4Net logging back-end.
 Can be configured and disabled.
 * ParametricEqualizer - A ten band parametric equalizer.